Located just a short trip south of Tyler on U.S. Highway 69 is Jacksonville, in Cherokee County, at an elevation of 522

-The Tomato Fest is held annually in June in Jacksonville, the Home of the World's Largest Bowl of Salsa.
+The Tomato Fest is held annually on the 2nd Saturday in June in Jacksonville, the Home of the World's Largest Bowl of Salsa.
 It is located at the corner of Commerce and Austin Streets.
 Events include Tomato Eating Contest, Soccer and Fishing Tournaments, Farmers Market, Salsa Contest, Chili's Street Dance, and more, with over 200 vendors!